ferstormblessed/AndroidStudioActivities/README.md

-# AndroidStudioActivities
+# Android Studio Activities

-Activities done in Mobile Development Class to learn the fundamentals of making apps using Android Studio and Kotlin
+Activities done during Mobile Development Class to learn the fundamentals of making apps using Android Studio and Kotlin

+*Developed at TEC de Monterrey*